rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 In the first part of this tutorial we've learned how to send messages to and receive from a named queue.
-In this part we'll try to create a _Task Queue_ to distribute time-consuming work across multiple workers.
+In this part we'll create a _Task Queue_ to distribute time-consuming work across multiple workers.